okeeffed/cheat-sheets/GraphQL/GraphQL.md

 Let's take what we know and integrate it with a frontend framework.

 In Graphiql, we can actually watch the `xhr` requests in the `Network` tab and can see everything that we get back etc. That way the data we get back it just the plain, raw data.

+If we go down to request payload on the `Headers` tab, we can see the payload that we make.